,

 Class Teacher: Mr Tuttlebee

-Learning Support and Care Assistant: Mrs DeWit
+Learning Support and Care Assistant: Mrs Springett

 Science

 Children will read chapters with an adult, independently, or as part of a pairing.
 Each day we will focus on one of the following from our V.I.P.E.R.S.
+(Vocabulary, Inference, Prediction, Explanation, Retrieval and Summarising)

 Monday - Vocabulary day - We identify new words across the upcoming chapter, and try to work out their meaning.